ubco-W2022T1-cosc301/project-group10/final_report_group10.md

 - Home teams with higher game attendance win more, but it is difficult to determine how much of that impact is due to the fans.
 Better teams will attract more people to come watch.
 - The home team advantage was strongly confirmed during the season, though there's a strange outlier result in that more two-goal games were won by visiting teams rather than home teams.
 - The distance between two opponents' home arenas did have an effect, albeit a slight one, on *both* teams performances, and correlated with a lower goal differential for the home team.
+- Having 0 days of rest significantly (-10%) decreases the win rate of a team
+- The outliers to the stat above are Vancouver with a -25% difference in win rate, Colorado with an 8% increase in win rate, and Tampa with a 20% increase in win rate.
+- The best underdogs were Vancouver, followed by Buffalo and Ottawa